I’m not the nicest person she knows.

 My girls, who had quickly engaged in my little table conversations game, had to stop and think about that one.

-My nine-year old named a friend from church.
+My eleven-year old named a friend from church.

-My twelve-year old paused with a waffle fry in route to her mouth, and replied, “You are, Mom.
+My thirteen-year old paused with a waffle fry in route to her mouth, and replied, “You are, Mom.
 You’re the nicest person I know.”

 I laughed, because I thought she was kidding.

 “I am the nicest person you know?
 Are you serious?”